WillBill84/homework_week1/README.md

 ----------------------------------------------

-## Changes made to the website
+## Changes made to the website to meet the criteria

-Added in the viewport inside the head tags.

 Added in a title.